 Rehearsals are from 10am until 11:45am on Mondays during term time.

 It has been another music filled year for us with a variety of performances around the local countryside.

-Bookings for the New Year are already being put in our diaries.
+Bookings for this year are already being put in our diaries.

 Anyone interested in finding out more about the Kilwhang Ringers should contact the Dunnottar Church Secretary at the Church Office by email: